NatuurkundePracticumAmsterdam/use-the-force-firmware/README.md

  - ```CL```: Calibrate.
 Takes no argument.
 Starts the load cell calibration sequence.
 Tares the load cell and sets its slope to 1.
 After calling this command, the caller should apply a known calibration force to the cell, and provide that value as an argument to the below command.
  - ```SF```: Set calibration Force.
 Takes a float.
 Calibrates the load cell based on the load cell's current reading and the provided argument.
 It is the callers responsibility to call ```CL``` beforehand.
 Calibration is unit-agnostic, and based solely on the argument's unit.
  - ```SC```: Save Configuration.
 Takes no argument.
 Writes the current calibration settings to flash memory, so they persist between reboots.
+ - ```CZ```: Set Counts Zero (for maximum counts).
+This point will be seen as a zero, as the load cell seems to give a value based on what side is up.
+Make sure to keep the load cell with the same direction facing up, as values between which side is up may differ a lot.
+ - ```CM```: Set Counts Maximum.
+A way to set the abort limit by hanging the maximum allowed load on the load cell.
+The order of ```CZ``` and ```CM``` is not important, but it is recommended to do both.

 *A note on calibration*: While the use of two separate commands may seem tedious, it is necessary for accurate calibration.
 This is due to the fact that the load cell must be zeroed **before** any calibrating force is applied.